The exquisite 6th century mosaics of San Vitale, Ravenna

 The 6th century mosaics in the Basilica of San Vitale, Ravenna, Italy, have been drawing pilgrims, art historians and lovers of beauty for nearly a millennium and a half.

-In all my Italian travels, why did I leave visiting Ravenna until last fall?
-It was always slightly out of the way, easy to postpone.
-My art history textbooks had given Ravenna’s mosaics–particularly those at the Basilica of San Vitale–a huge buildup.
-I had a gut feeling that Ravenna and San Vitale might spoil me for anything that followed.
+In all my Italian travels, how did I avoid visiting Ravenna for so long?
+It was always slightly out of my way, easy to postpone.
+My art history textbooks had given Ravenna’s mosaics–particularly those at the Basilica of San Vitale–a huge buildup, and the truth is, I had a feeling, fear even, that seeing them might spoil me for anything that followed.
 When I finally felt ready, the experience was more profound than I’d ever imagined.

 San Vitale is one of the most important examples of early Christian Byzantine art and architecture in western Europe, with extravagant Byzantine mosaics the largest and best preserved outside of Constantinople.